Community Sports (Update Jan 22)

 How far have we got?

-We have been working with a range of partners including the Health Improvement Commission, Bailiwick Social Prescribing, Arts Commission, community sports clubs, charity groups and private sponsors to establish and promote a range of sporting opportunities targeted at hard to reach groups including older members of our community.
+We continue to work with a range of partners including the Health Improvement Commission, Bailiwick Social Prescribing, Arts Commission, community sports clubs, charity groups and private sponsors to establish and promote a range of sporting opportunities targeted at hard to reach groups including older members of our community.

 Active 8 Core Aim Supported